 Your washing machine is another home appliance at risk from limescale, however there are also a number of other common issues that can affect the performance of your washing machine and these include cracks or holes in the washing machine door seal.
 The door seal is the rubber gasket that fits between the washing machine door and the washing machine cavity.
 Overtime it is possible for a seal to wear out and this stops it from providing the water tight seal required.
 On inspection it should be easy to check the seal for holes, but water running down the front of the washing machine is usually an indicator the seal may need to be replaced.
 Other areas of a washing machine that can easily become damaged include the detergent draw and connecting hoses.

 The fridge is perhaps the most used appliance in any home and needs to be kept hygienically clean at all times to keep your stored food fresh and safe.
 On a regular basis you should remove the draws and shelves from the fridge and give them a thorough clean.
 You also need to clean the wall of the fridge and in particular the door seal.
 The creases and folds in the door seal can be a haven for bacteria if not properly maintained.
-Read our earlier post on this subject for more detail.

 Making the most of your fridge space is another way to make sure your fridge performs better than ever in 2013.
 There are a number of inexpensive ways in which you can exploit the space in your fridge and more effectively store bottles and cartons, including additional shelves and wine racks.